SEKOIA-IO/documentation/docs/integrations/log_auditbeat_linux.md

 - File monitoring: From audit module, the file metricset sends events when a file is changed (created, updated, or deleted) on disk.
 The events contain file metadata and hashes
 - Process command-line parameters: command-lines and arguments are extracted from Linux logs
-- Process monitoring: From system module, process dataset retreive Started and stopped processes
+- Process monitoring: From system module, process dataset retrieve Started and stopped processes

-- Process use of network: From system module, socket dataset retreive Opened and Closed sockets
+- Process use of network: From system module, socket dataset retrieve Opened and Closed sockets

 ## Transport to the collector